supersoupcan/textile-ravelryesque/README.md

-A Simple SPA MERN redux application boilerplate
+an evolving boilerplate for a MERN redux Application

 start hot webpack bundle with "npm run bundle" start nodemon hotserver with "npm run start-dev" start node server with "npm run start"

-created by Jacob Sloots